 At Colorado College, I started a dog-training business so I could buy more rock climbing gear (and pay rent).
 I tackled a degree in biology on the fast-paced block plan and did thesis research on the communicative and cognitive abilities of a monk parakeet named Francis.
 I took classes on cognition, learning theory, and neuroethology.
 I did research on stress behaviors in zoo-housed gorillas and the purpose and perception of America's National Parks.

-In March of 2018, I left Denver for an international road trip known as El Perro Tambien.
+In March of 2018, I left Denver for an international road trip.
 My dog, partner, and I spent 18 months driving around North and Central America, eventually going as far south as Panama City.
 We became expert border-crossers and our dog has now been to 8 countries!

 I spend my days teaching people how to interact with behaviorally challenging animals, writing, reading research studies, and designing websites.
 My clients include K9ofMine.com, KennelTrainer.com, and PlantSnap.com.
 I also built Journey Dog Training into an online dog behavior advice powerhouse over this period of time.

-Nowadays, Barley the dog and I live in Missoula, Montana.
-He and I deploy as a conservation detection dog team several times per year, and he assists me in live demonstrations of the work we do.
-We've deployed to Yellowstone National Park to sniff out zebra mussels, Arizona to find ferrets, and our own lab to sniff out contraband such as shark fin and ivory for research purposes.
+Nowadays, I live in Missoula, Montana with my two border collies.
+We are in the process of growing our brand-new nonprofit, K9 Conservationists.
 It's an absolute dream to get to combine my background in ecological research with my passion for dog training.
 I have the joy of working with a variety of other detection dogs and am learning a lot!